-Machine learning is a rapidly growing field of study in which computer algorithms are applied to perform a specific task without relying on explicit instructions.
-There are several machine-learning projects underway at MBARI that take advantage of the institute’s extensive video and image management and analysis capabilities.
+Machine learning is a rapidly growing field of study in which computer algorithms are developed to perform a specific task without relying on explicit instructions.
+There are several machine learning projects underway at MBARI that take advantage of the Institute’s extensive video and image management and analysis capabilities.
 Two of these projects, FathomNet and Video and Annotation Reference System (VARS) Annotation Assistance, aim to use machine learning to expedite the time-consuming process of manually identifying animals and other objects of interest that are captured in underwater video recordings.
 These expert identifications, or annotations, make it possible for scientists to search for marine organism trends and cross-reference those observations with other environmental measurements.

-MBARI video lab staff have annotated video recordings for decades, illustrating the power of this ocean-observing technique.
-Recently, the platforms used to collect video imagery have expanded to include three remotely operated vehicles (ROVs); the i2MAP autonomous underwater vehicle (AUV); the Benthic Rover; the Mesobot; and time-lapse camera systems.
-This “video data deluge” presents both a challenge and an opportunity: How do we capitalize on the valuable information it contains without requiring an armada of highly skilled video annotators?
+MBARI video lab staff have annotated video recordings for decades, illustrating the value of this ocean-observing technique.
+Recently, platforms at MBARI that collect video imagery have expanded to include three remotely operated vehicles (ROVs), the i2MAP autonomous underwater vehicle (AUV), the Benthic Rover, the Mesobot, and time-lapse camera systems.
+This “data deluge” presents both a challenge and an opportunity: How do we capitalize on the valuable information it contains without requiring an armada of highly skilled video annotators?

 To manage this deluge, MBARI is working with partners at CVision AI and Massachusetts Institute of Technology’s (MIT) Media Lab to build FathomNet, a publicly available database that makes use of data gathered from a number of sources, including MBARI’s VARS.
-FathomNet will be largely responsible for generating training data for machine-learning algorithms.
+FathomNet will be largely responsible for generating training data for machine learning algorithms.
 For each taxon of interest, training data must be generated that the algorithms can use to “learn” how to differentiate one taxonomic group from another.
 These images need to be annotated in such a way that the object of interest and its location are identified within the frame.
-The more than one million images currently within the VARS database can be used to generate machine-learning training data.
-FathomNet is also generating the tools needed to localize images, generate more images from digital video, and export images and localization data for algorithm development and testing.
-The long-term goal for FathomNet is to use it for sharing images and developed models with a wider community across sectors via an externally accessible web portal.
+The millions of images currently within the VARS database can be used to generate machine learning training data, however these annotated images require localization of objects of interest.
+The FathomNet project team is also developing the tools needed to localize images, generate more images from digital video, and export images and localization data for algorithm development and testing.
+The long-term goal for FathomNet is for it to be used broadly across the ocean community via an externally accessible web portal.

 The VARS Annotation Assistance project will develop tools for localizing and tracking objects within video and integrate these into a new VARS video analysis workflow.
-This new workflow will include the ability to generate training data within VARS and, eventually, the ability for annotators to send a video to an automated analysis and tracking algorithm.
-Once automated analysis is complete, annotators will be able to view the machine-generated object proposals and tracking data within the VARS annotation user interface.
-Annotators can make corrections to the machine-generated proposals as needed; these again will be fed into the training algorithms for further refinement.
+This new workflow will include the ability to generate training data for FathomNet within VARS and, eventually, the ability to automate the analysis and annotation of objects within video.
+Once automated analysis is complete, annotators will be able to view the machine-generated object proposals within the VARS annotation user interface.
+Annotators can then make corrections to the machine-generated proposals as needed, which will then be fed into newly trained machine learning training algorithms for further refinement.